EasyEngine/auth-command/README.md

     # Remove global auth on all sites (but not admin tools) with default username(easyengine)
     $ ee auth delete global

+	# Remove auth on all sites (but not admin tools)
+	$ ee auth delete all-sites

+	# Remove auth on all sites (but not admin tools) with username
+	$ ee auth delete all-sites --user=test

+	# Remove auth on all sites (but not admin tools) with username and password
+	$ ee auth delete all-sites --user=test --pass=test

     # Remove specific whitelisted IPs on site
     $ ee auth delete example.com --ip=1.1.1.1,8.8.8.8